Create an Azure Stack HCI cluster using Windows Admin Center

 On 1.4 Install features, review and add features as needed.
 When finished, click Next.

-The wizard installs the following required features for you:
+The wizard lists and installs required features for you, including the following options:

 - Data Center Bridging (for RoCEv2 network adapters)